 The homemade peanut butter granola will keep in an airtight container for about a month.
 It may start to soften slightly over time, but you can always crisp it up again in a hot oven.

 My bet is that it doesn't last long enough to soften.
 It's quite moreish and I often find myself reaching into the jar for a snack.
-At least 7 times a day.

-Making your own homemade granola is not only tastier and healthier than buying shop-bought granola, it's also much cheaper.
+Making your own homemade granola is not only tastier and healthier than buying shop-bought granola, but it's also much cheaper.

 Homemade granola will keep in an airtight container for about a month.
 Make sure the container is sealed and dry otherwise it may become soggy and not last as long.